Differentially Private Continual Release of Histograms and Related Queries: Histogram Queries Parameterized in Maximum Query Output

-\begin{lemma} It holds that $p_1 > 1$. \end{lemma} \begin{proof} Note that variable $C$ in Algorithm~\ref{alg:kKnownMod} is larger than $\alpha_{SV}+\alpha_{U}$.
-Thus, if the condition in line \ref{line:kKnownMaxIftopk} is true for some $i$ at time $p_j$, then the condition in line \ref{line:kKnownMaxThreshtopk} is also true for the same $i$.
-Thus, whenever we close a segment, we also update at least one threshold, say the $i$th one.
-Using \cref{lem:kgiLB} with $t = p_j$ gives us that
+\begin{proof} Note that $C^t_j = \amut + \atauj + \agammaj$.
+Thus, if the condition in line \ref{appline:ifcross} is true at time $p_j$, then the condition in line \ref{appline:threshold} is also true for some $k$.
+Said differently, whenever we end a segment, there also exists an $k$ such that \threshcross{$k$}.
+Using Lemma~\ref{applem:accgiLB} with $t = p_1$ gives us that